JrVolt/DJI2Lz/README.md

 Overall compatibility won't change
 HOWEVER

-It's now availlable a conversion tool that convert the unsupported telemetry.
+It's availlable module to convert the unsupported telemetry for HUD generation.
 `Launcher option 8`
 Spoofed value are added and set to 0 if missing, edit the module if you want.

-NOTE : In this case you will find A LOTS MORE .png, this time ONE.png=1ftg No need to strech each png to 1 sec.
+NOTE : In this case you will find A LOT MORE .png, this time ONE.png=1ftg No need to strech each png to 1 sec.

 It's suggested to turn off :
 - Speedometer
 - GPS Count
 - RC Distance

+Change `UNSUPPORTED = True/False` or do it manually

 ## Configuration